bagerard/Whack-A-Pi/README.md

 And if you don't have a raspberry Pi plugged in, you can mock the GPIO device with:

     GPIOZERO_PIN_FACTORY=mock python main.py

+## Credits
+The LED Clock (or 7 segment style) font is called Digital 7 and is freeware available from styleseven.com